TrendyCode/u-develop-it/README.md

     npm init --y
 Install Express.js and the MySQL2 node packages by entering the following command in the terminal:
     npm install express mysql2
-Install Jest by entering the following command in the terminal:
-    npm install jest --save-dev
 Then visit https://dev.mysql.com/downloads/mysql/ for MySQL download instuctions.
 Verify the download is complete by entering the following command in the terminal:
     mysql -v
-Enter the following command into the terminal to initiate the MySQL Shell:
+Enter the following command into the terminal to initiate the MySQL Shell and make edits:
     mysql -u root -p
 Enter your MySQL password when prompted.
 Then, at the MySQL CLI prompt, switch to the election database by typing the following command:
     USE election;